 9. Can you get rebates for purchasing electric hot water systems?

-Many states have implemented rebates on heat pump systems or energy-efficient type of heat pump brands.
+Many states have implemented rebates on heat pump systems or energy-efficient types of heat pump brands.

-10. What important distinction separates storage from the instant systems?
+10. What important distinction separates storage from instant systems?

 Storage water heaters heat water and store it while instant water heaters heat water on demand or as called for.